DarshiniSP/Reverie/README.md

 User-defined categories sound more flexible but impose a hidden cost: users have to decide what categories matter before they start, which is cognitively expensive and leads to inconsistent organisation over time.
 Fixed domains remove that friction and make domain-level intelligence meaningful.
 You can only detect that Health has gone quiet if Health is a defined, consistent category.
 The trade-off is reduced flexibility for users with unusual life structures.

 ### 2. Resilience metrics over streak tracking
 Standard streak tracking penalises recovery.
 A user who breaks a 10-day streak and rebuilds for 30 days should feel progress, not loss.
-The Growth Mindset Engine separates currentStreak from recoveryCount, streakBreakCount, and resilienceScore, and weights recovery as a positive signal.
-The trade-off is more complex metrics storage and a less immediately legible interface than a streak counter.
+The Growth Mindset Engine separates currentStreak from recoveryCount, streakBreakCount, and resilienceScore, and weights recovery as a positive signal.The trade-off is that tracking three separate numbers (streak, recovery count, resilience score) instead of one makes the interface harder to read at a glance.
+A plain streak counter tells you one thing immediately.
+This tells you something more accurate, but you have to look at it for a moment longer to understand where you stand.

 ### 3. Structural privacy vs. user self-censorship
 Users cannot consistently self-censor when talking to an AI.
 Telling someone "do not write personal details" places a burden the system should carry.
 The PII scrubber runs before every inference call and removes sensitive identifiers automatically.
 This adds a small latency overhead on every message but is a non-negotiable design principle.
+For users who are still skeptical: the scrubber runs entirely on-device, before any network call is made.
+Nothing reaches the inference provider until it has already passed through the filter.
+The inference log in the developer settings shows exactly what was sent, so you can verify for yourself that no raw personal data left the device.

 ### 4. Multi-provider inference routing
 Single-provider dependency creates fragility: rate limits, outages, and model deprecations are real risks.
 Supporting four providers with graceful fallback increases resilience and gives users choice based on cost or preference.
 The trade-off is a more complex inference layer and four separate integration surfaces to maintain.